-Early Recognition – to get help
+Call – to get help

 Prompt recognition of cardiac arrest is key.
 If someone is not responsive and not breathing normally, immediately call emergency services (000) and get an AED.
-An early call for help gives the next two links the greatest opportunity for success, because the sooner the ambulance arrives, the sooner advanced care can begin.
+An early call for help gives the next two steps the greatest opportunity for success, because the sooner the ambulance arrives, the sooner advanced care can begin.

-Early CPR – to buy time
+Push – CPR to buy time

 Start delivering cardiopulmonary resuscitation as soon as possible.
 Cardiopulmonary resuscitation (CPR) is a combination of chest compressions and airway ventilation.
 Use a ratio of 30 compressions to two breaths or compression only.
 Chest compressions help oxygenated blood flow to the person’s brain and heart until an AED can be used to attempt to restore normal heart pumping or advanced medical personnel arrive.

-Early defibrillation – to restart heart
+Shock – defibrillation to restart heart

 Attach an AED as soon as possible and follow the prompts.
 It is universally recognised that early defibrillation significantly improves survival rates.
 Survival can be significantly improved even 6-10 minutes after arrest, as long as effective CPR has been started early in the arrest.
 It is thought that good CPR may even increase the likelihood of defibrillation success.
-However CPR alone is not enough – only defibrillation can shock a heart back into a normal rhythm.
+However, CPR alone is not enough – only defibrillation can shock a heart back into a normal rhythm.

-The fourth link in the Chain of Survival is advanced care.
+After Call, Push, Shock, survival becomes dependant on advanced care.
 Paramedics and other highly trained EMS personnel provide this advanced life support, which can include basic life support, defibrillation, administration of cardiac drugs, and the insertion of endotracheal breathing tubes (intubation).
 They can help maintain a normal heart rhythm after successful defibrillation and monitor the patient on the way to the hospital.